 Here, aged brassware from Catchpole & Rye (opens in new tab) stands out beautifully against a clean white backdrop.
 Notice how the white has a shaded tinge – this works well in country cottages, as it is softer than brilliant white and a little more authentic.
 Slaked Lime by Little Greene (opens in new tab) is a similar off-white

-In this bathroom, belonging to Collette Vernon of The Vintage Trader, a blush pink velvet armchair continues the colour story, while providing a comfortable place to lounge after a soak.
+In this bathroom, belonging to Collette Vernon of The Vintage Trader (opens in new tab), a blush pink velvet armchair continues the color story, while providing a comfortable place to lounge after a soak.

-The chequered floor beneath the bath makes a bold statement but is also linked colour-wise to the shower curtain, which helps to prevent a potentially jarring pattern clash.
+The chequered floor beneath the bath makes a bold statement but is also linked color-wise to the shower curtain, which helps to prevent a potentially jarring pattern clash.

 A country bathroom in a period property may feature small windows or be shaded by trees outside, making the room darker than desired.
 In the early planning stages, it is important to get placements right, including light sources.